thinhle19/spring-boot-learning/Report/Report.md

 1. Setter injection: used when having optional dependencies?
 What is an optional deps, use case?
 2. Read bean scopes later

+### Hibernate & JPA
+1. Find more reasons for using `@Repository` annotation other than for component scanning.
+2. Do they have code first/db first approaches?